Srikanth-343/My-DKT-Store.github/README.md

 - **Accounts**: Create an account to save your favorite micro art, track orders, and get personalized recommendations.

 #### In summary, the MVC/MVT pattern in Django works as follows:
+- ** **

 **Model (M)**: Defines the data structure and interacts with the database.

-##### models.py - in this python file we create django.db models like Product, Order, OrderUpdate and Contact.
+- **models.py** - in this python file we create django.db models like Product, Order, OrderUpdate and Contact.

 View (V): Processes requests, retrieves data from models, and passes it to templates for rendering.

-views.py - ProductView, Product tracker, product search, Paytm checkout, signupView, signinView and signoutView.
+- **views.py** - ProductView, Product tracker, product search, Paytm checkout, signupView, signinView and signoutView.

 Template (T) /Controllers(C): Renders HTML pages, incorporating dynamic content provided by views.

+- **urls.py** - Renders HTML pages, incorporating dynamic content provided by views.

 ### Deployment